singhattinder/PIA_Notification/README.md

 This script is to see and copy the port number of port forwarding servers of Private internet access.

+To run open Terminal and type `python Noti.py`

 These are the servers:

 > 1. Canada Montreal